Director of Graduate Studies

-My 2015 book Valuing Deaf Worlds in urban India (Rutgers University Press) analyzes how sign language-using young adults in urban India work toward “deaf development,” or futures in which deaf social, moral, and economic practices are foregrounded.
-These practices – both actual and projected – include teaching and helping other deaf people, sharing news and information, and creating deaf institutions such as schools, businesses, and old-age homes.
+My 2015 book Valuing Deaf Worlds in Urban India (Rutgers University Press), based upon my dissertation research, analyzed how Indian Sign Language-speaking young adults in urban India work toward “deaf development,” or presents and futures in which deaf social, moral, and economic practices are foregrounded.
+These practices – both actual and aspirational – include teaching and helping other deaf people, sharing news and information, and creating deaf institutions such as schools, businesses, and old-age homes.
 As educational and livelihood opportunities for deaf people change in contemporary urban India, deaf young adults have begun to circulate through novel spaces, including vocational training centers, information technology offices, pyramid scheme recruitment sessions, and Christian churches and fellowships.
+These spaces are interconnected: while deaf youth learn typing, data entry, and soft skills at vocational training centers, they also discuss which churches they attend and the benefits of different pyramid schemes.
+Through collectively evaluating different NGOs, churches, employment options, and pyramid schemes, they work towards creating deaf development and better deaf futures.
+In each of these spaces, deaf young adults orient towards each other and often become disoriented from their natal families.
+They learn both a new language, Indian Sign Language, and ways of critiquing their families and society at large.
 In contrast to the majority of academic work on disability, which analyzes the experiences of disabled people through the lens of stigma or deprivation, the book analyzes how deafness and disability enable new regimes of value to emerge for deaf people themselves, NGOs, corporations and other employers, and the state.

 2015 Valuing Deaf Worlds in India (Rutgers University Press).